Knowledge base

 - In the Protocol Manager select «

-This guide explains how to connect the Outlook 2007 email application to an email address hosted by Infomaniak.
+This guide explains how to connect the desktop app Outlook 2007 (Windows desktop application) to an email address hosted by Infomaniak.

 Prerequisites